HSShashank/CNI-22/README.md

 3. `GroundTruth.csv`: This file contains the ground truth travel times between the source-destination pairs provided in `Input.csv`.
 It can be used to assess the performance of the created model.

-For a detailed description of the contents of these files, please refer to the dataset documentation.

 Feel free to explore the dataset, create and improve upon the model, and share your insights with the community.
 Good luck!